 Our biggest obstacle has been creating sustainability in the work we do, while also ensuring affordability.
 Currently, we charge participants by income – so high income individuals pay about $50 per class, while low-income individuals attend for free.

 At Street Entrepreneurs we serve 300 entrepreneurs with an array of needs which is an advantage, but also a challenge.
 They work in a diverse range of industries ranging from tech, to shoes, to consulting.
 It is a blessing because they can network with each other, which creates innovation and growth within our community.
 But, we have to provide a wide range of programming for our entrepreneurs.
-We have food enterprises that need business planning, while at the same time our tech startups are seeking to raise capital.
+We have food enterprises that need business planning, while at the same time our tech startups are seeking to raise capital, possibly by gaining a higher audience from social media marketing and assistance from companies like Task Ant to improve growth and therefore profits.
 Being able to provide a range of programming that can service our diverse range of entrepreneurs, at the time they need it, is another big challenge we’re working to address.

 Our biggest failure was thinking that professors from universities could teach our curriculum.
 We learned very quickly that our entrepreneurs needed a more practical experience.
 So, we started seeking out lecturers who had experience working in startups and small businesses to teach our workshops.